beckerd/psp_mk64_portable/README.md

 # MK64 Portable

-A native PSP port of Mario Kart 64 running at full speed -- 60 fps in single-player races -- built on the [n64decomp/mk64](https://github.com/n64decomp/mk64) decompilation.
+A native PSP port of Mario Kart 64 running at 60 FPS in single-player races and 30 FPS in Adhoc multiplayer -- built on the [n64decomp/mk64](https://github.com/n64decomp/mk64) decompilation.
 The game's C code runs directly on the PSP's MIPS CPU; the N64-specific layers (libultra, the RSP graphics microcode, the RSP audio microcode) are replaced by a port